How Much Should a Company Spend on Employee Gifts in India (2026)? A Per-Head Budget Guide

 | Large events / conferences (bulk) | ₹300–1,000 | Volume gift with logo on card |

 A simple rule that works: spend by relationship, not by title.
-TaruLease's three tiers map to these bands, Appreciation ₹999 for staff, Celebration ₹1,499 for managers and clients, Signature ₹2,499 for VIPs.
+TaruLease's three tiers map to these bands, Appreciation ₹1,499 for staff, Celebration ₹1,999 for managers and clients, Signature ₹2,999 for VIPs.
 See the three baskets →

 What decides the number

 Seniority of the relationship.
 The clearest driver.
 General staff sit at ₹800–1,500; managers and clients at ₹1,500–2,500; a handful of top relationships can justify ₹2,500 and up.
 Spend where the relationship value is highest, not evenly across everyone.
+If that feels arbitrary, anchor it to what losing people costs: Gallup prices replacing a frontline worker at 40% of salary, a technical hire at 80%, and a leader near 200% [1].
+The same research found well-recognized employees were 45% less likely to have left their organization two years later [1], and a gift is one of the few recognition moments a company physically hands over.

 The occasion.
 Diwali is the biggest gifting window and usually gets the highest per-head budget of the year, we cover it in detail in how much companies spend on Diwali gifts per employee.
 New Year, Foundation Day, work anniversaries, and client wins sit lower.
 Onboarding gifts are modest by design.